Aux-User/statrep/README.md

 - Top 5 directories and size
 - CPU usage with refresh rate of 10 seconds

 This script was written as part of my Linux Fundamentals modules that I took for class.
+More details are available in the project documentation - [ProjDoc-LinFund.pdf](https://github.com/Aux-User/statrep/blob/main/ProjDoc-LinFund.pdf)